Academic grading in the United Kingdom

-This is an article about the grading used below degree level in most of the United Kingdom.
-The entire United Kingdom does not use the same grading scheme (grades are referred to as marks or points in the UK).
-For a degree level, see British undergraduate degree classification.
+In the United Kingdom, academic grading below degree level differs between England, Northern Ireland, Scotland and Wales, as education is a devolved issue.
+England, Wales and Northern Ireland previously had the same letter-based grading system for GCSEs, until the adoption of a number-based system in England in 2017, and some amendments in Northern Ireland in 2019.
+Scotland uses separate qualifications and a separate grading system.

 England, Wales and Northern Ireland

 England, Wales and Northern Ireland use a unified system for grading secondary school qualifications.
 Generally, the English and Welsh secondary school grading follows in line with the GCSE grades.

 National Curriculum Assessment

 In the compulsory state education system up to the age of 14, assessment is usually carried out at periodic intervals against National Curriculum levels.
 This is especially the case at the end of each Key Stage, at the ages of 7, 11 and 14, where students are statutorily assessed against these levels.
 The levels are applied to each of the compulsory subjects, and range from Level 1 to Level 8, with an additional band for 'Exceptional Performance'.
-The Department for Education states that students should be expected to reach a standard level at the end of each Key Stage.
+The Department for Education states that students should be expected to reach a standard level of 67 marks at the end of each Key Stage.
 These are stated as being Level 2 at age seven, Level 4 at age eleven, and then Level 5 at age twelve, and level 6c level 8a at age fourteen.
 Children are expected to make two sub levels of progress per year, e.g.: average=4c in year 6, whilst average in year 7=4b, year 8=5c and finally, year 9=5a.